sangjun927/Springboard/Project#2_Sentiment Analysis/README.md

 # IMDB Sentiment Analysis
 Dataset 'IMDB_Dataset' includes features 'Reviews' (Independent variable) and 'Sentiment' (Dependent Variable).
 Build and optimize machine learning models which classify sentiment values 'Positive' or 'Negative' by analyzing texts from columns 'Reviews'.
-Try out different techniques such as CountVectorizor, TF-IDF, Word Embedding and BERT to properly classify text.
+Try out different techniques such as CountVectorizer, TF-IDF, Word Embedding and BERT to properly classify text.

-## Train models and word frequency Analysis
+## CountVectorizer, TFIDF, and word frequency Analysis
 1. Data load
 2. Subset dataset to efficiently train the model
 3. Define functions and Lists to train and test model